 Rooibos, or red bush tea as it is commonly called, is an herb that comes exclusively from South Africa.
 It has been around for the past 300 years but only recently gained popularity as a tea.
 Rooibos has smoky, sweet, and vanilla flavors that pair deliciously with the spices commonly associated with chai tea.

-How to Make a Chai Tea Latte:
+How to Make a Chai Tea Latte

-Step Two: Boil and Steep
+Step One: Boil and Steep

 Once your tea and spices have steeped for 5 minutes, pour them through a fine mesh strainer so that just the concentrate remains.

 My preference is soy because the flavors blend well with the spices of chai.
-Additionally, soy milk is one of the best non-dairy milks for frothing.
+Additionally, soy milk is one of the best non-dairy milk for frothing.
 However, if you don't like soy my other recommendations are hemp, cashew, or oat both for flavor and texture.

-Over medium-high heat, combine the water, tea bags, and spices in a medium sized sauce pan and bring to a boil.
+- Over medium-high heat, combine the water, tea bags, and spices in a medium-sized saucepan and bring to a boil.
 Boil for five minutes.
 Remove from heat and stir in maple syrup if using.

-Carefully pour hot water through a strainer, dividing it equally into two mugs so that just the tea concentrate remains.
-In the same sauce pan, bring heat milk to scald (just before boiling point) then remove from heat.
+- Carefully pour hot water through a strainer, dividing it equally into two mugs so that just the tea concentrate remains.
+In the same saucepan, bring heat milk to scald (just before boiling point) then remove from heat.

-Transfer milk to your milk frother and pump up and down a few times until your milk is light a frothy.
+- Transfer milk to your milk frother and pump up and down a few times until your milk is light a frothy.
 Tap the frother a few times on the counter to let the milk settle a bit.